-Now, that is a tall order, and yet you want to get as close to that idea as you can... being the only one who does what you do.
+Now, that is a tall order, when there are eight billion people on the planet… and many of them are probably smarter than you are… And yet you want to get as close to that idea, being the only one who does what you do, as close you can….

 So how is that possible?
-By coloring over the lines.
+By coloring over the lines… not inside.

 Eminem combines three skills: rapper, writer, and amazing persuader.
-Without this third skill he would be just another also ran.
+Without this third skill he would be just an ‘also ran.’

 I have clients who dream of making it to the top of ANYTHING… lol

 One of MY jobs is to find their superpower.

 What is a superpower?
 It is a talent.
 A unique talent the person feels are so natural that it doesn’t feel like a talent, and therefore they don’t feel it needs to be mentioned.